Access4all/adg/pages/setup/screen-readers/jaws/README.md

 ![The JAWS menu](_media/the-jaws-menu.png)

 Alternatively, you can press `JAWS + J` to display it.
-By default, the `JAWS` key is the `Insert` key (if you are really curious and want to learn more about this, skip ahead and read [Screen readers are keyboard shortcut monsters](/knowledge/desktop-screen-readers/shortcut-monsters)).
+By default, the `JAWS` key is the `Insert` key (if you are really curious and want to learn more about this, skip ahead and read [The Insert Modifier Key](/knowledge/desktop-screen-readers/insert-modifier-key)).

 The best way to use the JAWS menu is by keyboard: